Big ideas wanted as Ballina launches first major economic talks in 20 years

 Lismore councillor Harper Dalton this week took a swipe at Ballina – pointing to the shire’s rapid growth as a cautionary example.

-He told NBN News Lismore needed to grow, while avoiding the “mistakes” made by Ballina.
+He told NBN News that Lismore needed to grow, while avoiding the “mistakes” made by Ballina.

-He cited the suburb of Cumbalum as a case in point, having had rapid residential building with essential services being available.
+He cited the suburb of Cumbalum as a case in point, having had rapid residential building occurring without essential services being available at the same time.

 Cumbalum has been waiting 20 years for a local shopping centre, while residents have continued to push for improved parks and recreation space, including a walking track.